BetterOtherRoles/BetterOtherRoles/README.md

 | Number of Neutral Guessers | -
 | Number of Impostor Guessers | -
 | Force Jackal Guesser | If set to "On", the first neutral role who will be Guesser is the Jackal.
+| Force Thief Guesser | If set to "On", the first (or second if Force Jackal Guesser) neutral role who will be Guesser is the Thief.
 | Guessers Can Have A Modifier | -
 | Guesser Number Of Shots | -
 | Guesser Can Shoot Multiple Times Per Meeting | -